-This bill also amendments other legislation.
-For example:

-- Schedule 6 of the Bill inserts a new offence of serious animal cruelty into the Crimes Act with a maximum penalty of three years imprisonment. - •T he offence for live baiting under the Prevention of Cruelty to Animals Act 1979 will be strengthened to prohibit the use of animal carcasses or products in training greyhounds.
+The bill also amends other legislation.
+For example, schedule 6 of the bill inserts a new offence of serious animal cruelty into the Crimes Act with a maximum penalty of three years imprisonment.
+The offence for live baiting under the Prevention of Cruelty to Animals Act 1979 will be strengthened to prohibit the use of animal carcasses or products in training greyhounds.
 These changes address the significant evidentiary issues that have been faced previously in prosecuting alleged live baiting offenders.
 The problem of live baiting will also be addressed in other ways.

 Clause 40 of the bill puts in place a life ban where a person is found guilty of committing a live baiting offence under either the Crimes Act or the Prevention of Cruelty to Animals Act.
 This disqualification will provide a significant disincentive to doing the wrong thing.
 Clause 41 of the bill prohibits keeping at the same time both greyhounds and animals that could be used as a lure.
-The offence carries a maximum penalty of \$110,000 for corporations and, for individuals, \$22,000 or imprisonment for two years, or both.

-The Commission is permitted to make an exemption order to these requirements in very limited circumstances.
+The offence carries a maximum penalty of \$110,000 for corporations and for individuals \$22,000 or imprisonment for two years or both.
+The commission is permitted to make an exemption order to these requirements in very limited circumstances.
 However, no exemptions will be allowed for the keeping of possums or rabbits.

 In summary, greyhound welfare is the centrepiece of this bill and the Government's reforms.
-The combination of a new Integrity Commission, a Greyhound Industry Animal Welfare Committee, an enforceable code of practice and strengthened live baiting offences demonstrate the Government's commitment to implementing the highest possible animal welfare standards in the industry.

-I now turn to Part 5 of the bill, which sets out the control and regulation of the greyhound industry.

-This bill introduces a new registration framework, which will improve transparency over the industry and enable the Commission to implement whole-of-life cycle tracking for every greyhound that enters and exits the industry.

-This bill requires all greyhounds involved in the racing industry to be registered.
-It will be an offence to fail to register a greyhound, or not update the register as required.
+The combination of a new integrity commission, a greyhound industry animal welfare committee, an enforceable code of practice and strengthened live baiting offences demonstrate the Government's commitment to implementing the highest possible animal welfare standards in the industry.
+I now turn to part 5 of the bill, which sets out the control and regulation of the greyhound industry.
+This bill introduces a new registration framework which will improve transparency over the industry and enable the commission to implement whole-of-lifecycle tracking for every greyhound that enters and exits the industry.
+The bill requires all greyhounds involved in the racing industry to be registered.
+It will be an offence to fail to register a greyhound or not update the register as required.

 Registration will be crucial in addressing overbreeding and unnecessary euthanasia of greyhounds.
-The bill will allow for an upfront bond for each registered greyhound to be paid to the Commission, coupled with an ongoing registration fee.
-The bond would be transferable with ownership and will be refundable in prescribed circumstances, for example, if the greyhound is successfully rehomed or dies of natural causes.
+The bill will allow for an upfront bond for each registered greyhound to be paid to the commission, coupled with an ongoing registration fee.
+The bond would be transferable with ownership and will be refundable in prescribed circumstances-for example, if the greyhound is successfully rehomed or dies of natural causes.
 The bond will increase the financial value of greyhounds bred for the purposes of potential use in the greyhound racing industry.
-Importantly, it will also assist in reducing unnecessary euthanasia of greyhounds and ensuring that all greyhounds bred are adequately cared for.
-The bill requires all greyhound racing industry participants to be registered with the Commission.
-This includes persons who own, keep or breed greyhounds that are, or are intended to be, used for the purposes of greyhound racing.
-It also includes greyhound trainers, greyhound handlers, greyhound racing bookmakers and bookmaker's clerks and persons who provide prescribed health services to registered greyhounds.
+Importantly it will also assist in reducing unnecessary euthanasia of greyhounds and ensuring that all greyhounds bred are adequately cared for.
+The bill requires all greyhound racing industry participants to be registered with the commission.
+This includes persons who own, keep or breed greyhounds that are or are intended to be used for the purposes of greyhound racing.

+It also includes greyhound trainers, greyhound handlers, greyhound racing bookmakers and bookmakers' clerks. and persons who provide prescribed health services to registered greyhounds.

-The Commission will be able to impose conditions on any registration, including, for example, requiring industry participants to comply with the code of practice for the welfare of greyhounds and to participate in education programs.
+The commission will be able to impose conditions on any registration, including, for example, to require industry participants to comply with the code of practice for the welfare of greyhounds and to participate in education programs.
 This will help to ensure all participants understand their obligations to animal welfare and can be held accountable.